At home with @littlejoybook and family

 Unfortunately, we didn’t get to see each other after that.
 There was always a conflict with our schedules, and it didn’t help that she didn’t live in the city.
 (She’s from London, Ontario.)
 Still, we developed a friendship.
 Through authentic engagements on social media, we got to be in each others’ lives.

 One day Joanna randomly sent me a voice note on Instagram.
 It was the sweetest [voice] message I’ve ever received.
 I thought to myself, “How can this girl be so kind?
 We’ve only met once (and briefly) but she managed to feel/say all these things about me.”
 In that moment, I knew it was time we caught up in person.
 She wasn’t able to come to Toronto so I told her I’d come to London instead.
 “AWW you’re the sweetest!
 Let me check with my parents, cuz if you come to London you HAVE to come to our house for Iranian dinner.”
 She was ecstatic but I could tell she wasn’t sure if I was being serious.
 Why would I go out of my way to rent a car and drive two here from/to Toronto to see her?
 More importantly, why would I go all the way to London?

 But the thing is, why not?
 I believe that if something/someone matters to you, you’ll find a way to make it work.
 Sometimes that means going above and beyond.

 When I got to London, I was in for a surprise.
-Joanna and her parents welcomed me with open arms and I felt at home.
+Joanna and her parents welcomed me with open arms.
+It was as if I had come home.